atlassian/data-center-helm-charts/reference-infrastructure/README.md

-# Reference infrastructure
+# Example infrastructure

+### Dislaimer

+**This not officially supported functionality**, included examples are provided to serve as a guidance how to create a testing environment and shouldn't be used in production.
+It is highly recommended to understand your specific deployment needs and tailor your solution to them.

+# Components

-For full production deployment you will need to provide some common components that are then passed as values to the helm chart when installing.
+For full production deployment you will need to create some common components that are then passed as values to the helm chart when installing.
 These components are:

 * Shared storage